manuel-serrano/hiphop/doc/api.md

 Attribute of the node:

-* A functional expression.
+* A JavaScript expression.

-Instantaneously evaluate the given expression.
+Instantaneously evaluate the given JavaScript expression.

 The following example will display _atom works! value of L is foo bar_ during the second reaction: